svlad-90/DLT-Message-Analyzer/README.md

 - Continuous search.
 The analysis continues to happen while new messages being received from HU
 - Check of entered regular expressions with providing human-readable errors in case of wrong input
 - In-RAM cache, which makes search dramatically faster
 - Work with multiple regex files.
-Possibility to copy-paster from one file to the other and many other features
+Possibility to copy-paste from one file to the other
 - "Filters view", which allows to quickly get access to defined "key groups" and change their content (refer to [regex name scripting](./md/regex_name_scripting.md) section)
-- Regex group names meta-programming
 - Lock of the search between 2 message id-s
 - Debug "console view"
+and many other features

 **=> The main goal of this plugin is to fully replace the existing search functionality of the dlt-viewer, making it faster, more readable, intuitive, and efficient for any user.**